ilscipio/scipio-erp/applications/solr/README.txt

 In Scipio, Solr is already installed and enabled for use out-of-the-box.

-Solr is pre-configured to index all Product data using the rebuildSolrIndex(Auto) service on first server startup (after the initial database seeding), once the webapps are available and loaded.
+Solr is pre-configured to index all Product data (using the rebuildSolrIndexAuto service) on first server startup (after the initial database seeding), once the webapps are available and loaded.
 Afterward, the indexing status is checked at every server startup and if the indexed data is marked dirty, all products are reindexed.
 This is recorded using the special SolrStatus entity.